Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to test my memory.
+    1. As a First Time Visitor, I want to play a game that tests my memory.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the play page that contains the game.
+There is also an easily visible PLAY button in the intro text that will also lead the user to the game.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to reminisce about the 80's.

-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+        1. The site is deliberately styled with a retro feel to invoke nostalgic feelings for the user.
+        2. The game cards contain images from the decade which should invoke those same nostalgic feelings.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to see if I can better my previous score.

-        1. These are clearly shown in the banner message.
-        2. They will be directed to a page with another hero image and call to action.
+        1. The victory modal that shows on the completion of the game gives the player a rating out of three stars enabling them to know if their score can be bettered.
+        2. Total moves and total time are also shown on the victory modal so the player can aim to improve time taken and moves made on subsequent attempts.

-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to find social links to the creator.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+        1. A link to the creators GitHub is visible in the footer on all pages.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I want to check to see if there are any newly added difficulty levels.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.
+        1. The user would already be comfortable with the website layout and can easily click the banner message would see if any difficulty levels have been added on navigating to the game page..

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to check to see if there are any new images, music or graphics.

-        1. The user would already be comfortable with the website layout and can easily click the blog link
+        1. The user would already be comfortable with the website layout and new changes would be immediately visible.

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ### Further Testing